Ossie DICK #Q19609

 The AIF was brutal in its response when queried for their action – ‘a coloured man must have been associated with white people for some time prior to enlistment’ – and those who were considered too dark ‘would not make soldiers’.

 The following year Ossie Dick married Raby Gundy at Barambah.
-They were removed in 1920 and placed at Taroom Aboriginal Mission; then on to Woorabinda Mission.
+They were removed in 1920 and placed at Taroom Aboriginal Mission; then to Woorabinda Mission.
 They had two children Douglas (1924) and Maizie (1926).
-In the 1930s they were moved to Fantome Island, a treatment facility for leprosy suffers, in the Palm Island group.
+In the 1930s they were moved to Fantome Island, a treatment facility for leprosy suffers, in the Palm Island group, where Raby died.
 Ossie Dick died in February 1968.

 Bertie Beckett #Q19608 | Harry Baker #Q19600 | Daniel Cabbo #Q19612 | William Christie Q19606 | Ossie Dick #Q19609 | Myrtle Douglas #Q19614 | James Fisher #Q19615 | Christie Hill #Q19610 | Robert Hubbard #Q19603 | Fred Johnson #Q19607 | Bismark Mitchell #Q19601 | Henry Monsell #Q19604 | Charlie Morgan #Q19605 | Sunny Moss #Q19611 | William Pagel #Q19602 | Arthur Riley #Q19613 | [Unidentified] #Q19616?